How to use App Connect with HTTP

 - Verify that the network is available and that the HTTP server can be reached.
 For example, the error might be due to a network timeout.

-expired, or has missing intermediate (or chain) certificates.
+rejected if it is untrusted or expired, or has missing intermediate (or chain) certificates.

-If you can successfully call out to the HTTP endpoint using an external utility, check whether SSL certificate checking is enabled for that utility.
+If you can successfully call out to the HTTP endpoint by using an external utility, check whether SSL certificate checking is enabled for that utility.
 If it isn't, you can enable it and test the call again to see whether it passes.

 (non-2xx) field is set to